The Accused (1988 film): Filming

-Principal photography for The Accused began on April 22, 1987, and wrapped two months later on June 2.
-Although set in Washington state, it was filmed mainly in Vancouver, British Columbia.
-The gang rape scene was highly controversial at the time of its release (and still continues to be), as being the longest, most graphic and boldest representation of sexual assault in mainstream cinematic history.
-It took five days to complete and the filming was a difficult experience for the cast and crew involved.
-Everyone felt protective of Foster and worried how traumatic the situation could be for her.
-In an interview, Foster explained that the rape scene was meticulously rehearsed beforehand, so there would be no unpleasant surprises for anyone involved in the actual scene.
-She has stated that she does not remember filming the scene and completely blacked out and broke blood vessels in her right eye from crying during the shooting of the scene.
-The male actors were overwhelmingly upset.
-Leo Rossi (who played Cliff "Scorpion" Albrect, the bystander), recalled the experience of Woody Brown (who played Danny, one of the rapists) following the filming of the scene, in which he bolted from the set and threw up in his trailer.
-Complex ranked the rape scene from the film #16 on its list of "The 53 Most Hard-To-Watch Scenes in Movie History".
+Principal photography for The Accused began on April 22, 1987, and wrapped two months later, on June 2.
+Although set in Washington state, the film was shot primarily in Vancouver, British Columbia.
+The gang rape scene was highly controversial at the time of the film's release.
+It took five days to complete, and filming was a difficult experience for the cast and crew.
+Everyone felt protective of Jodie Foster and was concerned about how traumatic the scene could be for her.
+In an interview, Foster explained that the rape scene was meticulously rehearsed beforehand to ensure there would be no unpleasant surprises during filming.
+She has stated that she does not remember shooting the scene and completely blacked out, even breaking blood vessels in her right eye from crying during the process.
+The male actors were deeply upset.
+Leo Rossi, who played Cliff "Scorpion" Albrect, a bystander, recalled that Woody Brown, who played Danny, one of the rapists, bolted from the set and vomited in his trailer after the scene.
+Complex ranked the rape scene #16 on its list of "The 53 Most Hard-To-Watch Scenes in Movie History".

 Soundtrack

 Release

-The Accused was released in limited theatres in North America on October 14, 1988.
+The Accused was released in limited theaters in North America on October 14, 1988.
 Although it was supposed to be released in April, it was deferred to October due to the Writers Guild of America's strike.
 The film premiered at the 39th Berlin International Film Festival in 1989, where it competed for the Golden Bear.

 Reception

 Box office

 In its opening weekend in the United States and Canada, The Accused was number one at the box office, grossing $4.3 million in 796 theaters.
-The film grossed a total of $32.1 million in the United States and Canada and $60 million overseas for a worldwide total of $92.1 million.
+Domestically, the film grossed $32.1 million.